Mary is a mother who loves using crafty, DIY techniques to create fun Halloween costumes!

 - Now add the matching leggings, turtleneck and face makeup and your child's costume should be good to go.

 You don't have to spend a fortune on a costume for it to be cute and fun.
 Not to mention kids always love anything better, when they get to help make it themselves.
-This was such an easy costume to put together, and I spent maybe $15 dollars on the whole thing.
+This was such an easy costume to put together, and you may end up spending around $25 dollars on the whole thing.
 If you have a plain hoodie already that you don't mind cutting it should cost you even less than that.
 I bought the stickers and eyeballs for less than $5 dollars.